 Assisting loved ones who begin to lose their ability to think clearly and make rational decisions is not easy.
-It’s not uncommon for some elderly to become unable to make sound decisions about a variety of issues including finances, health care and managing themselves at home.
+It’s not uncommon for some senior people to become unable to make sound decisions about a variety of issues, including finances, health care and managing themselves at home.
 Below are a few legal options for children of aging parents to consider when assisting a loved one.

-A Power of Attorney grants legal authority to an individual to make decisions on behalf of another.
+A Power of Attorney grants legal authority to an individual to make decisions for another.
 Laws for creating a Power of Attorney vary from state to state.
-They can be limited to specific issues or broadened to handle many issues such as personal and financial matters, including real estate.
+They can be limited to specific issues or broadened to handle many issues, such as personal and financial matters, including real estate.
 In Michigan, a Power of Attorney addressing the sale or refinance of real estate must be filed in the county records where the property is located.

-This is a signed, witnessed document in which the signer designates an agent to make health care decisions on behalf of the signer if the signer is temporarily or permanently unable to make such decisions.
+This is a signed, witnessed document in which the signer designates an agent to make health care decisions for the signer if the signer is temporarily or permanently unable to make such decisions.
 The agent in this case will have the authority to decide if health care will be provided, withheld or withdrawn from the signer.

 Consider speaking with a qualified attorney to learn more.

 If you liked what you read, check out our related YouTube videos